colawhite/simple_chat_bot/README.md

 # simple_chat_bot
-For the app to work properly, please allow cross domain (CORS) request.
+For the app to work properly, please allow cross domain (CORS) sharing.